 Bricks and Cinder Blocks

 Landscape Waste-Leaves, Xmas Trees, other campus yard waste

 For these items, go to the Business Affairs website.
 Click on forms and fill out the PDR (property disposition request).
 The Business Affairs office will contact you to pick-up broken and working equipment.
 If you have further questions, contact the University Property Control Coordinator at 541-346- 3190.

 Electronics (including lights, office appliances, etc…anything with a plug)

 ZERO WASTE CATERED AND OTHER EVENTS

 The Zero Waste Program offers a variety of opportunities for zero waste events.
 Contact 541-346-2354 to set-up this service.
+There are self-service options as well as a “for charge” option.
 Please plan ahead.